Wajidiqbal1/CV-template/README.md

 # CV-Template
 This CV has been made using Quarto which enables you to weave together content and executable code into a finished document.
 To learn more about Quarto see https://quarto.org.
 This repository contains the a dummy CV of Wajid iqbal, created using Quarto.
-The CV is available in html.
+The CV is available in html using this https://wajidiqbal1.github.io/CV-template/

 ## Project Structure